wdalmut/proxy-cache-example/README.md

 ```

 So?
 In which way we can store the computed data into the caching system?
-In our project we have the DiCs or our service locator.
+In our project we have a DiC or our service locator.
 Those components give to the executor, not the real object but its proxy.

 ```
 "services" => array(
     "factories" => array(